heatweb/heat-network/README.md

-# Heat Network MQTT Protocol
+# Heat Network MQTT Protocol with Node-RED
 Heat network protocol based on standardised network control and reporting methodology.

 The devices folder contains information for each type of device.